JustM4nu/Loggi/README.md

 To use **Loggi**, make sure you have the following:

 - **Operating System**: Windows (Recommended)
-- **Compatible Device**: A device that supports DuckyScript (e.g., USB Rubber Ducky, or any compatible USB device capable of running DuckyScript payloads).
+- **Compatible Device**: A device that supports DuckyScript (e.g., USB Rubber Ducky, M5 Stick or any other Device supporting Ducky Scripts).
 - **Text Editor**: A text editor to modify the payload, such as [Notepad++](https://notepad-plus-plus.org/) or [VS Code](https://code.visualstudio.com/)
+- **Discord**: You will need to have a Discord account, a Server and a Webhook to use Loggi.
 - **Internet Connection**: Required for downloading and testing payloads, and to interact with webhooks (e.g., Discord Webhook)

-> Make sure you have a compatible device that can run DuckyScripts before using **Loggi**.

 ---